crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-2.md

 The build stage uses a full `node:22` image because it provides all the tools and dependencies required to compile or prepare our application.

-The runtime stage uses `node:122-alpine` because we don't need dev/build dependencies.
+The runtime stage uses `node:22-alpine` because we don't need dev/build dependencies.
 So the resulting image is much lighter than the full node:22 image.

-This means our multi-stage build is both **flexible** & more **efficient**, as the resulting image is **lighter**.
+This means our multi-stage build is both **flexible** & more **efficient**, because you can have different environments for building versus running the app & the resulting image is **lighter**.

 Let’s talk numbers.
 A single-stage build using `node:22` might weigh in at 1GB, thanks to `node_modules` and extra dependencies.
 Switch to a multi-stage build with `node:22-alpine`, and that could shrink to ~160MB.